-The key reasons 'why' you need to plan in business is to:
+The key reasons 'why' you need to plan in agribusiness include:

-Define your goals: Establishing a mission and vision will help you define the scope and scale of your business.
+To define your goals: Establishing a mission and vision will help you define the scope and scale of your agribusiness.

-Help your investors, staff and customers identify with your vision.
+To help your investors, staff and customers identify with your vision, your purpose, your 'why'.

-Understand where you ‘fit’ – who are your competitors; are there similar products/services in the market?
+To understand where you ‘fit’ – who are your competitors?
+Are there similar products/services in the market?
 What are the trends in your market?

-Identify your customers and analyse the size of the market.
+To identify your customers and their needs, wants and expectations, to analyse the size of the market, and so on.

 All of these things help you consider the opportunities, constraints, enablers and blockers to you achieving your business goals – your ‘why.’

 There are many other reasons why we need to plan and many of these will inform the overarching ‘Business Plan’.

 For example, a primary producer will have to plan things like: